parcel-bundler/website/src/recipes/react.md

 ## Converting SVG to React components

-After adding two plugins to your parcelrc, all imports to SVG files are automatically converted into React Components.
+By specifying the appropriate plugin in your .parcelrc, all imports to SVG files are automatically converted into React Components:

 {% sample "parcel index.html" %}